Abu Simbel from Aswan: Is It Really Worth It?

 4. The Solar Alignment Sanctuary

-At the very back of the temple, you’ll find the sanctuary—home to four seated figures: Amun, Ra-Horakhty, Ptah (god of the underworld), and Ramses himself.
-Yes, Ramses considered himself divine.
+At the very back of the temple is the sanctuary, where four seated figures wait: Amun, Ra-Horakhty, Ptah (the god of the underworld), and Ramses himself—because yes, Ramses believed he was a god too.

-Twice a year—February 22 and October 22—the rising sun aligns perfectly and lights up the sanctuary, illuminating all the statues except Ptah, who remains in shadow.
+Twice a year—on February 22 and October 22—the rising sun aligns perfectly to light up the sanctuary, illuminating all the statues except Ptah, who stays in shadow.
 These dates are believed to mark Ramses’ birthday and coronation.

-And the wildest part?
-This alignment still works even after the temple was relocated.
-Incredible.
+And the craziest part?
+The alignment still works—even after the entire temple complex was moved in the 1960s.
+Unreal.

 5. The Temple of Hathor (Nefertari’s Temple)